AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/bulk-data-insertion/faq.md

 Data with timestamps older than 24 hours can take 2 hours or longer depending on the age of the data.
 See [Features that depend on latency](https://experienceleague.adobe.com/docs/analytics/technotes/latency.html#features-that-depend-on-latency) for more information.

-### I accidentally put two of the same header in a file.
+### I accidentally put two of the same header columns in a file.
 How is that data ingested?

 If a column header is duplicated in a file, only the first instance of the column and its corresponding data fields are used; the duplicate columns are ignored, even if the first column was empty.

 ### What is the throttle limit for API calls?

-A cap of 10 requests per second is enforced for all ingest API calls.
-If your BDIA implementation regularly exceeds this limit, consolidate your data into fewer larger files.
+A cap of 1 request per second is enforced for all ingest API calls.
+If your BDIA implementation exceeds this limit, consolidate your data into fewer larger files.
+For exceptions, please reach out to your tech consultant to communicate your needs and we can discuss the situation with you.

 ## Responses and failures